 + PRO: Children can be independent

 Children can be independent and are often seen walking alone, riding bikes or taking the bus with friends.
-There are no major safety issues in Switzerland, and most places are safe even at night.
+There are few major safety issues in Switzerland, and most places are safe even at night.

 Working in Switzerland